 This is a tender port.
-You will be tenderd to the center of town.
+You will be tendered to the center of town.

 Golfito, formerly a banana port, is located just a walking distance from the downtown area and a few minutes drive from the airport.
 A taxi boat is the commonly used local transport around the bay’s numerous beaches.